cirlabs/pesticides_data/README.md

 - Do not resell the data.

 - If you have unresolved questions about using the data, please contact our news applications developer Michael Corey at mcorey@cironline.org.

-## Files

-1. data.csv / data.json - Data we collected for armed security guard regulations in each state.

-2. GUIDE.txt - Documentation for the columns in data.csv/data.json as well as notes about the data.